sh-rp/senior-coding-challenge-raphael/README.md

 user_instance = User.model_validate({"index": "one", "name": "dave"})
 ```

-These pydantic models can also be created dynamically.
+These pydantic models can also be created dynamically in python.

 In this task you will create a converter function that converts a dlt schema (which includes a list of tables with columns) to a dict of pydantic models that can be used to validate actual data against a dlt schema.
 You will also need to write the relevant tests to make sure that your code works for all cases.